Running Automatic and Manual Office 365 Updates

 In Task Scheduler, make sure that the Office Automatic Updates 2.0 task is enabled.
 This task is required to run automatic updates for Office 365.
 The task detects changes in the policy and updates the selected channel in the configuration.

-In my example, everything is OK, the task is present.
-I can now configure a group policy for selecting a channel for Office 365 updates.
+- In our example, everything is OK, the task is present.
+We can now configure a group policy for selecting a channel for Office 365 updates.

-The needed administrative template is missing.
+- The needed administrative template is missing.
 There is no Microsoft Office folder that contains the needed policies in the Administrative Templates folder.
-For this reason, I need to add the required administrative template to edit Office 365 update group policies.
+For this reason, we need to add the required administrative template to edit Office 365 update group policies.

 Depending on the version of Office 365 installed on your Windows computer, select the 32-bit or 64-bit version.
-I use the 64-bit version.
+We use the 64-bit version.

 Now the needed templates are available.